suncoast-devs/handbook/lessons/setup-windows/reading/posh-git.md

+---
-# Posh-git
+title: Posh-git
+---

 `posh-git` is an extension for Powershell that allows easy management for git.
 Posh-git shows beneficial git information when we are in a repository.

 ## Installation (via Scoop)